 When it comes to this personal, honest combination of craft and commerce, there is no single path to success.
 Everyone’s goals are different, as is everyone’s definition of success.
-As such, VisionMongers does not prescribe a one size-fits-all program.
-Instead, I tried to candidly shares ideas, wisdom, and inspiration to introduce you to, and help you navigate, the many aspects of transforming your passion into your vocation.
-Discussing everything from the anxiety-riddled question “Am I good enough?” to the basics—and beyond—of marketing, business, and finance, as well as the core assumption that your product is great and your craft is always improving, I wanted to write a book that would be important to a generation of photographers.
+As such, VisionMongers does not prescribe a one-size-fits-all program.
+Instead, I tried to candidly share ideas, wisdom, and inspiration to introduce you to, and help you navigate, the many aspects of transforming your passion into your vocation.
+Discussing everything from the anxiety-riddled question “Am I good enough?” to the basics—and beyond—of marketing, business, and finance, as well as the core assumption that your product is great and your craft is always improving, this book is important to a generation of photographers.

-VisionMongers also features the stories of nine other photographers—including Chase Jarvis, Gavin Gough, and Zack Arias—whose paths, while unique, have all shared a commitment and passion for bringing their own vision to market.
+VisionMongers also features the stories of nine other photographers—including Chase Jarvis, Gavin Gough, and Zack Arias—whose unique paths have all shared a commitment and passion for bringing their own vision to market.
 You’ll learn what paths have been taken—what has worked for these successful photographers—and you’ll be equipped to begin the process of forging your own.

 VisionMongers is no longer in print, so the only way to get it now is as a downloadable PDF.
 This is not a print book and will be delivered as a digital file.